acxz/ros-cudagl-container/README.md

 Specify the ros and cudagl combination tags to push images to docker hub in the `hub_push.sh` script and run as follows.

+Make sure you are logged in via: `podman login docker.io`

 ```bash
 sh hub_push.sh